USEFULL INFORMATION

 PUBLIC TRANSPORT

-The city buses in Granada start running at around 7am and stop at around 11.30pm.
+The city buses in Granada start running around 6 a.m. and stop at midnight

 BANKS